Dr Trevor Bradley

 Crime Prevention, crime reduction and community safety; plural policing and private security/private policing; youth justice; and politics of crime and 'law and order'.

 Trevor Bradley joined the Institute as a staff member in 2002.

 Trevor was contracted by the Institute of Criminology at Victoria University to develop the Victoria Police Education Programme (VPEP).
 In addition, he co-wrote the course materials for the programme in 2000/2001.
 Trevor was a VPEP course coordinator from 2001 to 2003, and continues to provide support and oversight.

 Bradley T, Measuring community and stranger-related violence in Aotearoa New Zealand, Te Awatea Review, The Journal of Te Awatea Violence Research Centre, Canterbury University, 2011.

 Bradley T, Rowe M A, Sedgwick C P, 'Not in my backyard?
 Crime in the neighbourhood', Howard Journal of Criminal Justice, 50 (1), 2011, pp. 34-51.

-Bradley T, 'Exploring the interface of public and private 'policing': select finding from a New Zealand security industry survey', Security Today, February/Marc, 2010, pp. 38-40.
+Bradley T, 'Exploring the interface of public and private 'policing': select finding from a New Zealand security industry survey', Security Today, February/March, 2010, pp. 38-40.

 Bradley, T and Sedgwick, C, 'Policing beyond the police: A 'first cut' Study of Private Security in New Zealand', Policing and Society, 19 (4) December, 2009, pp. 468-492.